 (Damsel, Dalton's mother was trapped, spayed, ear-tipped and released in Speedway.
 We have seen signs that she is still living in the neighborhood.)

 Dalton is far more mellow than he was in his feral days and is looking for a human to bond with.
 He can be quite talkative.
 He would also like a cat friend, preferably a friendly female.
 No kids, no dogs - they would be too much for his stress levels.
+He was adopted for a few months and returned to us THROUGH NO FAULT OF HIS OWN when his adopter moved to a 2-cat limit apartment.
+She adored him, but had to keep her 2 senior/geriatric Siamese with her.

 Current food: Authority Adult kibble and Triumph turkey canned cat food.